romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 Available only after `onConflict`.

-Modifies a create query, and causes it to be silently dropped without an error if a conflict occurs.
+`ignore` modifies a create query, and causes it to be silently dropped without an error if a conflict occurs.

 Adds the `ON CONFLICT (columns) DO NOTHING` clause to the insert statement.